touraye/ex-app/README.md

-# Express Stater
+# Suma Kalpah App

-This is bare born node/express app.
+This app put together your income and express.
+Financial management is very important a